| RICHTER, MILLER & FINN WASHINGTON, D.C. |

 |

-E-Mail has come into widespread use over in-house computer networks in the modern business world.
-Modern in-house E-Mail systems now usually permit connection to the Internet so that E-Mail may be sent anywhere in the World over the Internet.
-A large number of private E-Mail networks still exist, but most are now interconnected with the Internet.
-E-Mail sent over the Internet is particularly useful in our business for the exchange of messages, correspondence or text based materials as well as "attached" binary files with our clients, other law firms and lawyers with which we have regular communications.
-Most of our communication are sent from or to unpublished E-Mail addresses at RLAW.COM which are provided on a "need to know or use" basis.
-We also maintain a published "general" E-Mail address: counsel@rlaw.com in addition to the two published email addresses for Paul S. Richter and Thomas P. Miller on our How To Contact Us page.
-Our published E-Mail addresses are generally reliable and are checked by us regularly for incoming E-mail.
-In our experience, however, the Internet E-mail forwarding system is not 100% reliable all of the time; generally, this has been caused by message routing problems or failures occurring on the Internet itself or by one or the other of the mail servers on either end of an e-mail path.
-Because of these experiences, we recommend that when critical e-mail is sent to us which may not be specifically expecting, that a confirming fax or telephone message also be sent immediately alerting us to look for an incoming e-mail, and providing a follow up procedure to be used by us in case the e-mail does not arrive by a particular time after it was sent.
-We can provide alternative, unpublished e-mail addresses involving different e-mail servers to which second copies may be sent.
+Email is in almost universal use in the modern business world.
+In-house Email systems now usually permit connection to the Internet so that Email may be sent anywhere over the Internet.
+A few private Email networks still exist, but all are now interconnected with the Internet.
+Email sent via the Internet is used for exchange of messages, correspondence or text based materials as well as "attached" binary files.
+Most of our communication are sent from or to unpublished Email addresses at RLAW.COM which are provided on a "need to know" basis.
+We also maintain a published "general" Email address: RMFlawfirm@rlaw.com in addition to the two published email addresses for Paul S. Richter and Thomas P. Miller on our How To Contact Us page.
+Our published Email addresses are generally reliable and are checked by us regularly for incoming Email.
+In our experience, however, the Internet Email forwarding system is not 100% reliable all of the time; generally, this is by message routing problems, failures occurring on the Internet itself, by one or the other of the mail servers on either end of an email path, or by spam filtering systems or procedures now in widespread use.
+Spam filtering systems and procedures can delay or delete non-spam email which have spam-like subject lines or content.
+We recommend that when time critical email is sent to us which may not be specifically expecting, that a confirming fax or telephone message also be sent immediately alerting us to look for an incoming email, and providing a follow up procedure to be used by us in case the e-mail does not arrive by a particular time after it was sent.
+We can provide alternative, unpublished email addresses involving different email servers to which second copies may be sent.
 As already noted, we recommend that you use proper communications security procedures at all times to protect all content sensitive electronic communications.
-PGP encryption for should be used for all highly sensitive E-Mail communications.
-Plain text E-Mail is appropriate if you view the risk of (improper) interception as very low and there is little or no potential for misuse of the message content even if intercepted. |
+PGP encryption for should be used for all highly sensitive Email communications.
+Plain text Email is appropriate if you view the risk of (improper) interception as very low and there is little or no potential for misuse of the message content even if intercepted. |

 |

-We have found that the use of "attachments" of binary or other files to conventional E-Mail provides the easiest to use method for the transfer of files over the Internet.
+The use of binary file "attachments" to conventional Email provides the easiest to use method for the transfer of files over the Internet.
 No special technical skills are required by the user on either end.
-Again, we recommend that sensitive files being sent as "attachments" to conventional E-Mail be suitably encrypted before "attachment".
-We can upload files with arbitrary filenames to hidden directories on the RLAW.COM web server so that remote users can access and directly download those files using a conventional Web Browser.
+Again, we recommend that sensitive files being sent as "attachments" to conventional Email be encrypted before "attachment".
+We upload files with arbitrary filenames to hidden directories on the RLAW.COM web server so that remote users can access and directly download those files using a conventional Web Browser.
 This is handy for users with limited technical skills.
 We provide the "hidden" directory and arbitrary filename information to the users on a "need-to-know" basis.
-We can also set up the hidden directories to require use of predetermined usernames and passwords for access to the directories.
-We also recommend that sensitive files be encrypted before uploading.
+Sensitive files can be encrypted before uploading.
 RLAW.COM also has an FTP server which can be accessed over the Internet with a logon name and password and used for uploading and downloading of files.
 We restrict the how-to-use details for that facility to those with a need-to-know.
-We still also have the capability to effect file transfers by dial-up modem connection over the regular telephone network, although this is no longer frequently used.
-Our preferred software package for this is Hyperaccess, but we also have the PC Anywhere and Carbon Copy software packages for compatibility with certain users.
-When we use the dial-up modem connections, we can originate or receive incoming requests.
-In all instances, the telephone numbers and the Logon Names and Passwords are unpublished, and are changed frequently for security reasons.
+We also have the capability to effect binary file transfers by dial-up modem connection over the regular telephone network but this is no longer frequently used.
+When we use the dial-up modem connections, we can originate or receive incoming connections.
+The telephone numbers, Logon Names, Passwords and other procedures are unpublished and provided only on an "as needed" basis.
 As already noted, we recommend that you use proper communications security procedures at all times to protect all content sensitive electronic file communications.
 PGP encryption for should be used for all files containing highly sensitive information.
 The use of ARJ or PKZIP low level encryption is satisfactory for many instances in which there is little potential for misuse of file content.
 Plain text file transmission is appropriate if you view the risk of (improper) interception as very low and there is little or no potential for misuse of the file content even if intercepted. |

-Our main telephone number in Washington, D.C. is: +1-202-467-6200 , and that number is always answered by an automated answering system (or sometimes by a "live" operator) during our normal office hours, 9:00am to 5:00pm local time in Washington, D.C. on weekdays.
+Our main telephone number at our home office is: +1-202-467-6200, and that number is answered (24/7) by an automated answering system or sometimes by a "live" operator during our normal office hours, 9:00am to 5:00pm local time on weekdays.
 Voice mail is always available; and the automated answering systems is always in use outside of regulars hours.
-When the automated answering system is in use, our callers need to know in advance the extension number(s) for the individual(s) whom they wish to reach; otherwise the caller will need to leave a message with the "Operator" voice mail and wait for a return call.
-We also have an unpublished "800" number which can be used to make a "free" telephone call to our main office telephone number in Washington, D.C. from anywhere in North America.
-Our main facsimile (fax) number in Washington, D.C. is: +1-202-293-4395 and a G3 fax machine is connected to that line at all times.
-We also have an unpublished "800" number which can be used to make a "free" fax call to the our main office fax machine in Washington, D.C. from anywhere in North America. |
+When the automated answering system is in use, our callers need to know in advance the extension number(s) for the individual(s) whom they wish to reach; otherwise the caller will need to leave a message with the "operator" voice mail and wait for a return call.
+We also have an unpublished "800" number which can be used to make a "free" telephone call to our office from anywhere in the U.S. or Canada; we also maintain for the convenience of particular client(s) and/or as needed to facilitate the business of the law firm local telephone numbers at other locations around the United States.
+Our main facsimile (fax) number at home office is: +1-202-293-4395 and a G3 fax machine is connected to that line at all times.
+We also have an unpublished "800" number which can be used to make a "free" fax call to the our office from anywhere in the U.S. or Canada.

-| Copyright © 1994 - Richter, Miller & Finn - Last Update: 30 Dec 2004 Constructive suggestions for improvements are always welcome! |
+Copyright © 1994 - 2009 - Richter, Miller & Finn - Last Update: June 2009 Constructive suggestions for improvements are always welcome! |

-URL: http://rlaw.com/rmf E-mail:counsel@rlaw.com |
+URL:http://rlaw.com/rmf E-mail:RMFlawfirm@rlaw.com |